heyhaiden/plantMonitor/README.md

 4. Now we're ready to add our sensors.
 Follow the schematic below:
 ![Project schematic](/assets/plantMonitor_schematic.png)
 5. Run two test scripts ```testMoisture.ino``` and ```testTempHum.ino``` to see whether the sensors are working correctly.
 The environmental variable values are printed to both the ```console.log``` and serial plotter.
 6. You will need to **calibrate** the nail moisture sensor to your unique environemnt because soil depth, distance between the nails, and angle of incidence will all affect the quality of your readings.
-One way to prevent this is to create a mount or use a clip to keep the nails in place.
-[This design](https://github.com/ucl-casa-ce/casa0014/tree/main/plantMonitor/enclosure) was created by drvkmr I marked the nails with a sharpie as well.
+One way to prevent this is to create a mount or use a clip to keep the nails in place. [**This design**](https://github.com/ucl-casa-ce/casa0014/tree/main/plantMonitor/enclosure) was created by [**drvkmr**](https://github.com/drvkmr).
+I also marked the nails with a sharpie to ensure the soil depth was the same every time.

 <p align="center">
   <img src="/assets/completedSensor.jpg">
 </p>

-7. Next set up the Raspberry Pi as a gateway-- if it's a new board run the Raspberry Pi imager and get your specific network set up.
-[This tutorial](https://www.tomshardware.com/reviews/raspberry-pi-headless-setup-how-to,6028.html) was very helpful.
+7. Next set up the Raspberry Pi as a gateway-- if it's a new board run the Raspberry Pi imager and get your specific network set up. [**This tutorial**](https://www.tomshardware.com/reviews/raspberry-pi-headless-setup-how-to,6028.html) was very helpful.

 ## Results